-Once the mainlands are constructed, the assembly process begins.
-Typical approaches select species from a randomly generated pool to invade an established community, to examine the community’s resistance to invasion.
-In order to study the manner by which pre-established communities reconstruct themselves, the invaders are selected from the equilibrated mainlands.
+Once the mainlands are constructed, the community assembly process is simulated.
+Typical approaches select species from a randomly generated pool to invade an established community, to examine a community’s resistance to invasion.
+In order to study the manner by which pre-established communities assemble in newly empty habitat, we selected invading species from the equilibrated mainland communities.
 For each of the 5,500 combinations, 1 of the replicate mainlands is randomly selected.
-If the surviving community maintained its richness above a sampling size nI, the simulation continues; for the main text, nI was held at a constant size of 5.
+If the surviving mainland community equilibrates at a richness above a sampling threshold nI, the simulation continues; here, we focus on cases where nI = 5.
 If the community’s richness is less than nI, the mainland is considered extinct and the next combination is selected.
-If the simulation continues, 5 replicate islands are generated.
+For mainland communities that equilibrate to a species richness above the nI threshold, simulation of community assembly onto 5 replicate islands proceeds.
 For each island, nI species are selected to form a community.
 This is done through random sampling of the mainland community, without replacement.
-The selected species are introduced to the island at xz percent of their population on the mainland; for our purposes, xz was held constant at 10 percent.
+The selected species are introduced to the island at xz percent of their population size on the mainland; here, xz was held at 10 percent.
 The selected species are not removed from the mainland, nor are their population sizes affected.
 For the duration of each island community’s assembly, the mainland community remains at equilibrium.

-Once the nI immigrant species are selected, their population dynamics are simulated using the same interactions from the mainland’s matrix A. When the community achieves equilibrium below δ or reaches the time limit tl, the simulation ceases.
-The species whose population’s fall below the extinction threshold e are removed from the island, and the selection step is repeated.
-Another set of nI species are chosen to immigrate from the mainland, including those species previously selected.
+Once the nI immigrant species are selected, their population dynamics are simulated using the same interactions from the mainland’s matrix A (i.e., both island and mainland dynamics are determined by Equation 1).
+When the community achieves equilibrium below δ or reaches the time limit tl, the simulation ceases.
+The species whose population’s fall below the extinction threshold e are removed from the island, and the migration step is repeated.
+Another set of nI species are chosen to immigrate from the mainland, including those species previously selected (i.e., allowing for the same species to repeatedly migrate to the island).
 If a previously selected species immigrates, the population on the island simply increases by xz percent of the mainland’s population.
-Otherwise, the new immigrants are introduced to the island community, and the population dynamics of the community are simulated using A once more.
+Otherwise, the new immigrants are introduced to the island community, and the population dynamics of the community are simulated using Eq 1 with the values from A again.
 This assembly process repeats itself until the richness of an island community is equivalent to that of the mainland, or until a set number kl of equilibriums is reached.
 Upon satisfying either of these conditions, the simulation of the island community’s assembly ceases.
 Each island’s assembly process is simulated independently of the others, so different species immigrate at each time step, and different approaches are realized towards achieving the same richness of the mainland.

 Due to the significant time complexity of the algorithms implemented, the island’s assembly is simulated using parallel processing on the High-Performance Cluster (HPC) Supercomputer.
-This reduces the runtime of the simulation from over a week to 2 days.
-To work with the large amounts of information generated, big data management techniques such as the Map – Reduce model are implemented.
+This reduces the runtime of the fully replicated simulation set from over a week to two days.
+To work with the large amounts of information generated, big data management techniques such as the ‘Map – Reduce’ model are implemented.
 This allows the quick expansion and summarization of the data, and the production of figures descriptive of the entire dataset.
 Descriptive statistics were generated for each mainland and island as well.
-These include: the Whittaker Beta Diversity over time, the balance of interaction types over time, the maximum persistence reached, and the time taken to reach maximum persistence, among other measures.
+These include: the Whittaker Beta Diversity over time, the balance of interaction types over time, the maximum persistence reached on islands, and the time taken to reach maximum persistence, among other measures.

 RESULTS